 Revisional Bariatric Surgery for Weight Regain

-Weight regain after bariatric surgery can be shocking, however in most cases, it is perfectly normal and can be easily managed.
-Over the course of a couple years, our patients will lose a significant amount of weight, very quickly.
-This is as a result of significant dietary, exercise and lifestyle modifications, as well as a restricted food intake.
-This restriction may be combined with a modification to the small intestine, if the patient has a gastric bypass or duodenal switch.
-This significant weight loss, of course, can only last for a certain amount of time and patients will eventually plateau.
-The exact time it takes for their weight to stabilize will also depend on the degree to which the patient has changed their lifestyle and the procedure they have undergone.
+Weight regain after bariatric surgery can be shocking; however, in most cases, it is perfectly normal and can be easily managed.
+Over the course of a couple of years, our patients will lose a significant amount of weight, very quickly.
+This is a result of substantial dietary, exercise, and lifestyle modifications, as well as restricted food intake.
+This restriction may be combined with a modification of the small intestine if the patient has a gastric bypass or a duodenal switch.
+This significant weight loss, of course, can only last for a limited time, and patients will eventually plateau.
+The exact time it takes for their weight to stabilize will also depend on the extent of the patient’s lifestyle changes and the procedure they have undergone.

-Once the weight stabilizes, the patient’s lifestyle will have normalized and many changes will begin to occur in the body.
-One of these changes may include the stretching of the smaller stomach pouch if the patient liberalizes their diet and consumes more food.
-This means that patients may regain up to 5 to 10% of their excess body weight after stabilization.
+Once the weight stabilizes, the patient’s lifestyle will have normalized, and many changes will begin to occur in the body.
+One of these changes may involve stretching the smaller stomach pouch if the patient liberalizes their diet and consumes more food.
+This means that patients may regain 5-10% of their excess body weight after stabilization.